Nekro G: Biography

 In early 2013, Nekro G was featured in an article in Horrorcore Magazine.

 On July 18, 2013 "Grim Reality Entertainment's Skull & Cross Mics" Compilation dropped in stores nationwide, under a distribution deal with Long Range and EOne/Koch.
 In October 2013 he was featured numerous times on the GRE compilation "Dark Scriptures".
 In November 2013, he then released his 3rd GRE Release "Beyond Beast LP" and had been playing numerous shows with bigger named artist such as Twiztid and Ces Cru.

 April 20, 2014 marked the release of his new group "Godpawn" with partner Mulligan and their album "I.M.M.O.D" (an acronym for 'I Make My Own Destiny') which was put out by Anti-Authority Records and Freedom Union Records.
 The album features appearances by Strange Music's Ces Cru, Esham, Twisted Insane, Madchild, Delusional, and Kung Fu Vampire.

 Nekro G released a single "I Will Kxll Ya'll" in August 2014, and his new record "Thought Crimes" on October 4, 2014, both featuring Playboy The Beast.

-On January 1, 2015 Nekro G was Featured multiple times on Grim Reality Entertainments "Westcoast Heatwave" CD, later in 2015 he was Big Legion's album "Crown Town Villain" on the track "Numb".
+On January 1, 2015, Nekro G was Featured multiple times on Grim Reality Entertainments "Westcoast Heatwave" CD, later in 2015 he was Big Legion's album "Crown Town Villain" on the track "Numb".
 In 2016, he was featured on the Grim Reality Entertainment "Remixes" Compilation and was on Slyzwicked's "Silent Assassin" on 3 separate tracks.

 In 2017, Nekro G Put out the Digital Single "There She Go" & a Remix & Collaborations CD, featuring some new content.

 In 2018, Nekro G Put out 2 new Digital Singles "Too Raw Feat.
 Grewsum & Nitro, Both off a rumored upcoming album.

 It was in mid 2018 that Nekro G began Branching off and working as a studio artist and Ghostwriter, Since then he has been featured on numerous other CD's & singles by various other artist.

-In January 2019, Miniminter, Of the Youtube group Sidemen, Posted a video of Nekro G dissing the Sidemen in a Rap, the video has to date garnered over 4 Million Views.
+In January 2019, Miniminter, Of the YouTube group Sidemen, Posted a video of Nekro G dissing the Sidemen in a Rap, the video has to date garnered over 4 Million Views.
 The song was also posted separately on Miniminters 2nd Channel "MM7Gaming" is now sitting at over 1 Million views.

-In 2020, Nekro G Dissed Youtubers "AmandaTheJedi" and "Mister GG" on their respective channels.
+In 2020, Nekro G Dissed YouTubers "AmandaTheJedi" and "Mister GG" on their respective channels.

+In 2023, Nekro G remade a Collaboration with "The Chalkeaters" which garnered over 4 million views on YouTube in just 2 weeks.

+In October 2023, Nekro G was part of the Group "The Lost Boys" and their debut record "The Prophecy" Was nominated for Best Horrorcore Album by the GRRRD Awards.